-In some cases, you could also need a letter from your doctor so that you can travel with your medication or medical supplies.
+In some cases, you could also need a letter from your doctor.
+This letter will allow you to travel with your medication or medical supplies.

-A visit to your doctor is an important step to ensuring that you’re medically prepared for your trip, and have your doctor’s stamp of approval.
+A visit to your doctor is an important step to ensuring that you’re medically ready for your trip, and have your doctor’s stamp of approval.

 You’ll want to find out from your health insurer what will and will not be covered abroad.

-Even so, you’ll want to take out an additional travel insurance policy for your trip to be protected – especially when you have a chronic illness.
+Even so, you’ll want to take out an additional travel insurance policy for your trip to be protected.
+This is of particular concern when you have a chronic illness.